SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelinePipelineArtifactStoreMap.md

 ## SYNOPSIS
 Adds an AWS::CodePipeline::Pipeline.ArtifactStoreMap resource property to the template.
-A mapping of artifactStore objects and their corresponding regions.
+A mapping of artifactStore objects and their corresponding AWS Regions.
-There must be an artifact store for the pipeline region and for each cross-region action within the pipeline.
+There must be an artifact store for the pipeline Region and for each cross-region action in the pipeline.
-You can only use either artifactStore or artifactStores, not both.

 ## SYNTAX